Ukrsibbank: Activity

 The bank has positions in corporate banking, retail banking, and in the consumer finance segment.

 It offers banking products, such as online banking (all-inclusive package) and flexible deposits (Active Money).

 One of the major world banking systems, BNP Paribas, which owns 60% of shares in the bank, is a strategic investor of JSC «UKRSIBBANK».
 International Company LLC AF «PriceWaterhouseCoopers (Audit)» and audit firm LLC «Ukrainian Audit Service» act as the bank's auditors.

-Shareholders and Management Board
+Shareholders and leadership

 The official ceremony of the share purchase agreement signing, dedicated to purchasing of 51% of shares of JSC «UKRSIBBANK» took place on December 20, 2005.
 Today, the bank is 60% owned by BNP Paribas and 40% by the EBRD.